 Joan graduates from Palo Alto High School, Palo Alto, California in June.
 She also records a demonstration album, but it fails to garner interest from record company executives and the project is shelved.

 In late summer, the Baez family moves to Belmont, Massachusetts, when Joan's father accepts a teaching post at Massachusetts Institute of Technology.
 Joan's interest in the Cambridge, Massachusetts, folk scene grows as she begins visiting the local coffeehouses.
-She registers as a student at Boston University, but only sporadically attends classes and soon quits school to concentrate on her blossoming singing career.
+She registers as a student at Boston University School of Fine and Applied Arts, but only sporadically attends classes and soon quits school to concentrate on her blossoming singing career.

 Joan begins performing regularly at Club 47, a folk music club in Cambridge, where she attracts a large and devoted following.
 She meets Bill Wood prior to taping WHRB Harvard Radio Balladeers program, which Wood hosts.
 They become friends and begin performing together.
 With Bill and Ted Alevizos, Joan records the album Folksingers 'Round Harvard Square for Veritas Records, a local Boston record company.